Thileepan-Ilankumaran/Test_Auction_Audit/README.md

 Any interaction from a contract (A) with another contract (B) and any transfer of Ether hands over control to that contract (B).
 This makes it possible for B to call back into A before this interaction is completed.

 Detailed description can be found [here](https://github.com/crytic/slither/wiki/Detector-Documentation#reentrancy-vulnerabilities).
+Code ---> [here] (https://github.com/Thileepan-Ilankumaran/Test_Auction_Audit/issues/1)

 #### Recommendation